 We support clinical research by providing patient insight and sometimes work with other organisations to ensure research funding is directed in the best way.

 We do not raise funds for clinical research or make grants directly.
 On occasion however, we work with groups and individuals who are interested in funding cardiomyopathy related research to make sure that the projects they support can make a significant impact and change lives for the better.
-Below you can find some more information about the the research projects we have worked on.
+Below you can find some more information about these research projects.

-In 2020 the Charity worked with the Arrhythmogenic Cardiomyopathy Trust to fund a two year research project at University College London.
+In 2020 we worked with the Arrhythmogenic Cardiomyopathy Trust to fund a two year research project at University College London.
 This project aims to create an arrhythmogenic cardiomyopathy biobank resource that will be accessible to other researchers, and help to kick start research into this form of cardiomyopathy.

 We have teamed up with researchers at Imperial College London to build an online platform that brings together cardiomyopathy researchers and patients who may be interested in participating in clinical research.
 We were able to award a grant of £120,000 through the Alexander Jansons Fund, Additional funds were raised through a Crowdfunder campaign.